Yaelokre

-Keath Ósk (/is/; born September 4) is a Filipino-Icelandic singer-songwriter and multimedia artist known for their (Note: Ósk uses they/it pronouns.
+Christopher Kristjansson (born September 4), known professionally as Keath Ósk, is a Filipino-Icelandic singer-songwriter and multimedia artist known for their (Note: Ósk uses they/it pronouns.
 This article uses they/them for consistency.) folk music storytelling project under the stage name Yaelokre.
 (Note: There is no standardized pronunciation of Yaelokre according to Ósk.) Ósk began releasing music under the project name in early 2024, going viral on TikTok in July of the same year for their song "Harpy Hare", entering the TikTok Billboard Top 50 and topping Spotify's Global Viral Songs Chart the same year.

 They frequently perform in-character at live shows, with animal-themed masks and Renaissance-esque outfits representing various characters within the setting of the project.
 They have received praise for their artistry and style, with Yaelokre being named as a representative of both folk revival and Original Pilipino Music.

 Early life

-Keath Ósk was born on September 4 to Icelandic and Filipino parents.
-While growing up, Ósk stated that their mother taught them how to play the guitar, the chords on a piano, and how to sing while their father read fantasy storybooks and fairytales to them.
+Christopher Kristjansson was born on September 4 to Filipino parents and was adopted into an Icelandic family.
+While growing up, Ósk stated that their mother, a singer, taught them how to play the guitar, the chords on a piano, and how to sing while their father read fantasy storybooks and fairytales to them.
 With these influences, Ósk had planned to go to college to pursue a career as a kindergarten teacher, with their second choice being an author of children's storybooks.